Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 ## Data Modeling

 #### Ex.
 11 Lemonade Sales
-Create a data model for a lemonade stand.
-The model keeps track of sales of lemonade.
+Create a data model (ERD) for a lemonade stand.
+The model keeps track of the sales of lemonade on a given day.
 Lemonade comes in three sizes:
 - Small: $1.00
 - Medium: $2.00
 - Large: $3.00